opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/SMA-Evaluate-Expression.md

         subsequent job to JobA on the same schedule.
   - After JobA completes, run the SMAEvalExp job with the following command line:
-- This expression checks the time difference between JobA\'s actual run time and its estimated run time.
+- This expression checks the time difference between JobA's actual run time and its estimated run time.
-- If the calculated percent is less than or equal to 10, the job will succeed because the result is \"True\".
+- If the calculated percent is less than or equal to 10, the job will succeed because the result is "True".
-- If the calculated percent is greater than 10, the command will fail because the result is \"False\".
+- If the calculated percent is greater than 10, the command will fail because the result is "False".
 - When the SMAEvalExp job fails, Events can be configured to affect other jobs and send notifications based on the failure of this job.